Grand Tour of Greece

 4th day: Visit Meteora, the huge rocks that seem to be suspended in mid-air, perched on top of which stand ageless monasteries, where you can see exquisite specimens of Byzantine art.

 Depart from Kalambaka, drive through the plain of Thessaly and the valley of Tempi and admire the gigantic figure of mount Olympos, the highest mountain in Greece and home of the 12 Gods of Mythology.
 Arrival at Thessaloniki (Salonica), the second largest and the most vibrant city in Greece; dinner and overnight in Thessaloniki.

 5th day: Visit in the morning Thessaloniki, the city that throughout the era of the Byzantine Empire, was the "co-reigning" city, second in population and prestige only to Constantinople.
 Visit unique monuments and feel the glorious Byzantine past in some of the oldest and most characteristic churches of the Christian world as well as in the museum of Byzantine Culture, awarded with the Council of Europe's Museum Prize for the year 2005.
-Rest of the day free, to enjoy time in the lively center of the city.
+Rest of the day free, to enjoy time in the lively centre of the city.
 Dinner and overnight in Thessaloniki.

 6th day: Depart in the morning for a unique approach to historical Macedonia.